As of July 1st, 2018, if you sell over A$75,000 to Australian customers within a 12-month period, you will be required to remit GST.

 Yes - if you are a current customer or signing up with Zonos, we will inform you if you need to register.

 When should I start calculating and collecting GST through the Zonos Checkout?

-Once you update your Zonos account with your AUSid, starting July 1st, 2018 Zonos will automatically begin assessing the additional 10% GST.
+Once you update your Zonos account with your AUSid, Zonos will automatically assess the additional 10% GST.

 Didn’t an Australian GST law go into effect in 2017?

 Yes - on July 1st, 2017, an earlier change was already implemented on imported services and digital goods.
 If you only sell physical products (like most eCommerce companies that work with Zonos) and you have received a notice from the ATO to pay GST on your eCommerce orders since July 1st, 2017, be sure to contact them directly to let them know you do not sell services or digital products.
 You will not have to remit GST on your eCommerce sales from before July 1st, 2018.
 You can contact the ATO (Australian Tax Office) at AustraliaGST@ato.gov.au.

 To log in to AUSid, you need the following:

 You must have downloaded the AUSid application to your computer.
 It works for both Windows or Mac.
 To download the application, go here.